Witixin1512/CraftTweaker-Addon-MultiLoader-Template/README.md

 # CraftTweaker Addon MultiLoader Template

-This is a template repository made using the [MultiLoader](https://github.com/jaredlll08/MultiLoader-Template).
+This is a template repository made using the [MultiLoader](https://github.com/jaredlll08/MultiLoader-Template) template.
 CraftTweaker is included as a `compileOnly` dependency, and its Forge and Fabric counterparts are under an `implementation` dependency.

 This means that most CraftTweaker classes can be placed inside of the Common module, and CrT will load them from there.